TextUp/textup.github.io/_articles/2-availability-3-away-message.md

 ---
-title: "Customizing away message"
+title: "Handling texts when you are away"
 permalink: /support/articles/notifications-away-message/
 excerpt: "Customize away message sent to contacts when you are away."
 ---

-Away messages are sent to contacts when no user is available to be notified of the message.
-For incoming text messages, TextUp responds with an away message.
-For incoming phone calls, TextUp reads the away message using the voice type specified by the user.
+This article describes how TextUp handles incoming text messages received when no user is available to be notified of the message.
+For incoming calls, please see the next article.

 ## Customizing message for each phone number

 Away messages are specific to each phone number.
 If a user has access to a personal TextUp number and a team TextUp number, these two numbers may have different away messages.
-Note that this is different for availability, which is set for each user's account and applies to all numbers that the user has access to.

 ![Personal away message]({{ site.baseurl }}/assets/images/support/away-message-personal.png){: .align-right.image.image--with-shadow} This is the away message for Eric's personal TextUp phone number.